 Garlic (scientific name Allium Sativum) is a species in the onion genus Allium, which includes onion, leeks, chives, shallots, and Chinese onions.
 It has a history that spans several thousand years and its origins are from Central Asia and Iran.
 It’s grown in nearly every corner of the earth and its use is wide-spread due to its strong smell and delicious flavor.
 However, the primary use of garlic throughout ancient history was not culinary but for its health and medicinal properties.
-These medicinal properties were known and their usage are well documented by all major ancient civilizations including the Egyptians, Babylonians, Greeks, Romans, and Chinese.
+These medicinal properties were known and their usage is well documented by all major ancient civilizations including the Egyptians, Babylonians, Greeks, Romans, and Chinese.

 Hippocrates the ancient Greek physician often called the father of modern western medicine had a famous quote, “Let food be thy medicine, and medicine be thy food”.
 Hippocrates actually prescribed garlic to treat a variety of medical conditions.
 Modern medicine and medical studies have confirmed many of the beneficial health effects.